AlSult/Sales_Insights_PowerBI/README.md

 ---

-# 2. Data Structure Overview
+# 2. Data Structure & Initial Checks
+Connect Technology's database structure as seen below consists of

 ## Data Source
 [Describe where the data comes from]